kylemathenia/CS550_Computer_Graphics/README.md

 - Lighting and textures will be implemented in the future.

 My starting point was the sample code on the sample branch.

+I think one branch has a shader for shadowing to make the balls look 3d, but that didn't make the gifs I guess.